Local Bicycling Organizations

 Bicycling for Louisville is a non-profit organization that promotes and enhances bicycling in our community, through education, advocacy, technical advising, and research.
-They have a partnership with Bike Louisville to offer bike safety classes.

 The Broke Down Bike Club is a casual bicycle club.
 Their main goal is to have fun while on biking with others.
 They enjoy the occasional pub time, conversation, and exploring Louisville while on a bike.
 Their membership is completely open to every type of person with any type of bike.
 Currently, members include people from downtown, Clifton area, and St. Matthews.
 All ages are welcome.
 In the summer months they ride 3-4 times a week.
 Members post when and what type of ride on their Facebook group site.
 The lengths of rides are from 10 miles to 20 miles with stops as needed.